martig3/dathost-discord-scrim-bot/README.md

 - `!list` - Lists all users in scrim queue
 - `!clearqueue` - Clears the active queue (Privileged)
 - `!start` - Start the scrim after the queue is full
-- `!start -override` - Start the scrim even if the queue is not full (Privileged)
+- `!start -force` - Start the scrim even if the queue is not full (Privileged)
-- `!recover` - Recovers queue if bot fails, tag all users after command to add to new queue (privileged)
+- `!recover` - Tag all users after command to create new queue (Privileged)
 - `!help` - generates help message

 ## `!start` Sequence